The Liberal Arts programme is about choice but with so many modules to choose from timetabling complexity means not all combinations are available.

 This module will provide students with the learning skills necessary to make the most of their studies in History.
 It concentrates upon their conceptions of the subject and their strategies as learners, in order to enable them more effectively to monitor and develop their skills and understanding.
 Students will be introduced to different approaches to the study of History as well as to different understandings of what History is for.
 The module aims to encourage more effective learning in History, bridge the transition from school or college to university, prepare students for more advanced work in the discipline at year two, and enhance the skills listed.

-The module provides a chronology of modern history from 1789 to 1945 which concentrates principally on key political developments in European and global history such as the French Revolution, the expansion of the European empires and the two world wars.
+- key political developments in European and global history such as the French Revolution, the expansion of the European empires and the two world wars

 Roads to Modernity: An Introduction to Modern History 1789-1945 (Part 2)